toolateralus/scrit/docs/features.md

 ## Lambdas

 we have a `=> expression` and `=> { block returning some value}` syntax for 'lambda's.

-right now, it's a bit clunky, and lambdas are just basically a way to either

-1. Avoid using the return keyword in single-expression match cases
-2. Assign a variable to the result of a block.

 So, as we saw in [Pattern matching](#pattern-matching), this is fairly clean and very `rust-like`.
 However, for assigning a variable, currently (subject to change), this is what we are looking at.